gjdanis/gjdanis.github.io/_posts/2015-09-14-writing-a-simple-interpreter-cs.md

 {% endhighlight %}

 If we’re given an <code>SExpList</code>, we need to examine the first element of the list.
-If it’s an <code>SExpAtom</code>, it’s string token should parse to one of the syntax keywords, (for example <code>if</code> or <code>lambda</code>) which will tell us how to proceed parsing the rest of the contents of the list.
+If it’s an <code>SExpAtom</code>, its string token should parse to one of the syntax keywords, (for example <code>if</code> or <code>lambda</code>) which will tell us how to proceed parsing the rest of the contents of the list.
 If it doesn't, we’ll return a <code>Call</code> as the string should be a variable reference.

 {%highlight csharp linenos %}
 private static Expression From(SExpList root)